Autism Representatives

 At the beginning of the AIMS-2-TRIALS project, Autistica (AIMS-2-TRIALS partner and UK-based autism research charity) identified a small group of interested autistic people and carers who agreed to act as a Steering Committee.
 This group gave early feedback on the AIMS-2-TRIALS website and worked to recruit the rest of the A-Reps.
 Nearly 100 European applications were reviewed by the Steering Committee, who attempted to form a group that was representative of the varying strengths, needs and difficulties of autistic people, demographic factors such as gender, age, nationality and ethnicity, life experience and interests.
 41 A-Reps accepted our invitation to take part.

 The A-Reps group is co-ordinated by a team at the Autism Research Centre, University of Cambridge, along with Autistica and Autism Europe.
-For more information or if you have questions, contact Beth Jennings, AIMS-2-TRIALS Participatory Research Coordinator, via arepscomms@medschl.cam.ac.uk.
+For more information or if you have questions, contact Eliza Eaton, AIMS-2-TRIALS Participatory Research Coordinator, via arepscomms@medschl.cam.ac.uk.

 What exactly do A-Reps do?

 AIMS-2-TRIALS is likely the first large-scale consortium to invite a group of autistic people and carers to get involved across the entire project.
 This means that there was no roadmap to follow; no clear ‘right way’ to do it.
 The facilitating team at the University of Cambridge has been guided by what the A-Reps say they would like to engage in.
 Based on this feedback and requests from researchers, working groups have been set up around key topics such as ethics, biomarker discovery and medication development.
-These groups position A-Reps in meetings right alongside decision-makers including Prof. Declan Murphy (Project Coordinator), Dr Eva Loth (Work Package 2 Co-Lead), Prof. Emily Jones (Ethics Work Package Lead), as well early career researchers and representatives of other consortium partners such as Roche.
+These groups position A-Reps in meetings right alongside decision-makers as well early career researchers and representatives of other consortium partners such as Roche.

 Again, because this is the first time that such a large consortium has attempted engagement with a group of autistic people in this way, it has taken some time to develop processes to connect the A-Reps and researchers, and procedures for reflecting on the extent to which the A-Reps feel listened to and were able to have an impact.
-However, right from the group’s formation, A-Reps have been able to ask questions about any of the projects or themes encompassed by AIMS-2-TRIALS, either by email or via a dedicated Slack platform, and the University of Cambridge team has sought ways to address them, either by asking researchers to respond or by arranging meetings.
-One ongoing challenge is ensuring that as many A-Reps as possible are involved in activities, and this is an issue that the A-Reps Steering Committee will continue to work on, potentially recruiting more A-Reps now that the scope of the role has become clearer.
+However, right from the group’s formation, A-Reps have been able to ask questions about any of the projects or themes encompassed by AIMS-2-TRIALS, and the University of Cambridge team has sought ways to address them, either by asking researchers to respond or by arranging meetings.

 Leads